Explore our interactive timeline to learn more about the history of Brown-Forman, and the people, brands, and events that have shaped our company.

 Jack Daniel Distillery announces the U.S. nationwide release of its red-hot cinnamon spirit, Jack Daniel’s Tennessee Fire.

 The company is identified as a global leader for its response to climate change and is awarded a position on The Climate “A” List by CDP, an international not-for-profit.
-The ranking recognizes the company’s actions to reduce emissions and mitigate climate change.

 Jack Daniel’s celebrates the 150th anniversary of America’s oldest registered distillery, the Jack Daniel Distillery in Lynchburg, Tennessee.

-The Jack Daniel Distillery releases Jack Daniel’s Single Barrel Rye, the brand’s third offering within the Single Barrel Collection and first new grain bill in 100 years, in the U.S.
+Jack Daniel Distillery releases Jack Daniel’s Single Barrel Rye, the brand’s third offering within the Single Barrel Collection and first new grain bill in 100 years, in the U.S.

-Founded in 1945 and with its first barrel made in 1946, the Brown-Forman Cooperage celebrates 70 years of barrel-making excellence.
+The Brown-Forman Cooperage celebrates 70 years of barrel-making excellence.
 Brown-Forman is the only major spirits company to own and operate a new whiskey barrel-making facility, making more than 2,500 barrels per day.

-Brown-Forman pays regular quarterly cash dividend for 70th consecutive year, increasing the dividend for 32 consecutive years.
+Brown-Forman pays its regular quarterly cash dividend for 70th consecutive year, increasing the dividend for 32 consecutive years.

 Coopers’ Craft launches in summer, the first new bourbon brand for the company in more than twenty years.